Dry Ten Martini Problem in the non-critical case: Generalized Moser-P oschel Argument

 We briefly outline the ideas of the proof.
-Assume that $\lambda>1$, $E$ is in the spectrum and $2\rot_f(\alpha,S_{E}^{\lambda^{-1}})=k_0\alpha \ \text{mod}\, \Z.$ Thanks to Theorem \ref{prop-main} and Proposition \ref{prop-case1}, $(\alpha, S_E^{\lambda^{-1}})$ can be conjugated to a parabolic cocycle with an arbitrarily small perturbation, and moreover the off-diagonal element of the parabolic matrix has a nice quatitative estimates.
-When $(\alpha, S_E^{\lambda^{-1}})$ is reducible to a parabolic cocycle $D\ne Id$, by the classical Moser-P\"oschel argument \cite{MP84}, one can prove that $(\alpha, S_{E+\tau}^{\lambda^{-1}})$ is uniformly hyperbolic for sufficient small $\tau$ (the sign of $\tau$ depends on the sign of the off-diagonal element of the parabolic matrix $D$).
+Assume that $0<\lambda<1$, $E$ is in the spectrum and $\cl=2\rho_f(\alpha,A^{(\lambda,E)})-k_0\alpha \in \Z.$ Thanks to Theorem \ref{prop-main} (resp.
+Theorem \ref {prop-main-dio}) and Proposition \ref{prop-case1}, $(\alpha, A^{(\lambda,E)} )$ can be conjugated to a parabolic cocycle with an arbitrarily small perturbation, and moreover the off-diagonal element of the parabolic matrix has good quantitative estimates.
+If $(\alpha, (-1)^\cl A^{(\lambda,E)} )$ is reducible to a parabolic cocycle $\id+d \cL$ with $d \neq 0$, by the classical Moser-P\"oschel argument \cite{MP84}, one can prove that $(\alpha, A^{(\lambda,E+\tau)} )$ is uniformly hyperbolic for sufficient small $\tau$ (the sign of $\tau$ depends on the sign of the off-diagonal element of the parabolic matrix $D$).
 This implies the openness of the gap.
-Here we develop a \textit{generalized Moser-P\"oschel argument}, as mentioned in Section \ref{1.2}, we will prove that $(\alpha, S_{E+\tau}^{\lambda^{-1}})$ is uniformly hyperbolic with $2\rot_f(\alpha,S_{E+\tau}^{\lambda^{-1}})=k_0\alpha \ \text{mod}\, \Z$ for some positive or negative $\tau$, then strictly monotonicity of the integrated density of states restricted to the spectrum implies the openness of the corresponding gap.
-We stress that the proof of uniformly hyperbolicity of $(\alpha, S_{E+\tau}^{\lambda^{-1}})$ would need the delicate estimates on the conjugacies and the errors of the perturbation as showing in Theorem \ref{prop-main}. \\
+This is the (previously known) argument for the Diophantine case, when we can apply Theorem \ref {prop-main-dio}.
+As mentioned in Section \ref {1.2}, here we develop a \textit{generalized Moser-P\"oschel argument} that can be applied for non-Diophantine $\alpha$ as well.
+It shows that $(\alpha, A^{(\lambda,E+\tau)} )$ is uniformly hyperbolic with $2 \rho_f(\alpha,A^{(\lambda,E+\tau)})=k_0\alpha \mod \Z$ for some positive or negative $\tau$.
+Openness of the corresponding gap follows by the trict monotonicity of the integrated density of states restricted to the spectrum.
+We stress that the proof of uniformly hyperbolicity of $(\alpha, A^{(\lambda,E+\tau)} )$ makes use of the delicate estimates on the conjugacies and the errors of the perturbation as showing in Theorem \ref{prop-main}. \\

-\textbf{Proof of Theorem \ref{dry1}:} By Aubry duality \cite{GJLS}, it suffices to consider $H_{\lambda^{-1},\alpha,\theta}$ for $\lambda>1$.
-From now on, we fix $k_0\in\Z$ and assume that $E_{k_0}$ is in the spectrum with $2\rot_f(\alpha,S_{E_{k_0}}^{\lambda^{-1}})=k_0\alpha \ \text{mod}\, \Z.$ By Theorem \ref{bj-formula}, the cocycle $(\alpha, S_{E_{k_0}}^{\lambda^{-1}})$ is subcritical in the region $|\mathfrak{I}\theta|<\ln\lambda$.
+\textbf{Proof of Theorem \ref{dry}:} By Aubry duality \cite{GJLS}, it suffices to consider $H_{\lambda,\alpha,x}$ for $0<\lambda<1$.
+From now on, we fix $k_0\in\Z$ and assume that $E_{k_0}$ is in the spectrum with $\cl=2\rho_f(\alpha,A^{(\lambda,E_{k_0})})-k_0\alpha \in \Z.$ By Theorem \ref{bj-formula}, the cocycle $(\alpha, A^{(\lambda,E_{k_0})})$ is subcritical in the region $|\mathfrak{I}x|< \frac{-\ln\lambda}{2\pi }$.